Jason Williams (American football)

-Jason X. Williams (born April 23, 1986) is a former American football linebacker who played in the National Football League (NFL) for the Dallas Cowboys, Carolina Panthers, Philadelphia Eagles and Tampa Bay Buccaneers.
+Jason X. Williams (born April 23, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Carolina Panthers, Philadelphia Eagles and Tampa Bay Buccaneers.
 He played college football at Western Illinois.

-Early years
+Early life

 Williams was born in Chicago, Illinois and attended DuSable High School.
 As a senior, he contributed to his team's undefeated record in the Chicago Public League’s Intra-City Central Conference.

 He rushed for 2,988 yards, threw for 3,015 yards and recorded 71 total touchdowns (35 rushing and 36 passing) in his career.
 He was a two-time All-City and All-Section selection.

 College career

-Williams accepted a football scholarship from Western Illinois University where he majored in Exercise science.
+Williams accepted a football scholarship from Western Illinois University where he majored in exercise science.
 As a redshirt freshman in 2005, he played in 10 out of 11 games, making 23 tackles (14 solo), one tackle for loss and one blocked kick.
 He started the final two games of the season at strong safety.

 As a sophomore in 2006, he started all 11 games at weakside linebacker.
-He recorded 92 tackles, 3 sacks, 10.5 tackles for loss (led the team), 3 forced fumbles, one interception.
+He recorded 92 tackles, three sacks, 10.5 tackles for loss (led the team), three forced fumbles, and one interception.
 He also earned honorable-mention All-Gateway Conference and earned the team’s Green Beret award for his significant contributions to the kicking game.
-He had 15 tackles against Illinois State University.
+He had 15 tackles against Illinois State.